bartdegoede/fteem.github.io/_posts/2016-05-27-how-rails-handles-status-codes.md

 ruby -ne 'm = /^(\d{3}),(?!Unassigned|\(Unused\))([^,]+)/.match($_) and puts "#{m[1]} => \x27#{m[2].strip}\x27,"'
 {% endhighlight %}

 Great.
-But, how do we get the symboled versions of the status messages?
+But, how do we get the symbolized versions of the status messages?
 Well, Rack does that for us as well.
 In an `irb` session, try this:

 {% highlight ruby %}